California and Colorado Elopements

 You’ll need to budget for the following:

 • All your wedding vendors.
-At minimum, probably an officiant and photographer, but you might also consider flowers, bridal hair and makeup, a videographer, and a planner (who should also be able to assist you with finding the perfect place to elope).
+At minimum, probably an officiant and photographer, but you might also consider flowers, bridal hair and makeup, and a planner (who should also be able to assist you with finding the perfect place to elope).

 • Venue fee or permit.